opattison/olivermakes/_pages/hire.md

 ### Part-time or contract role

 I am available to provide design and light development work for small projects (or as a small part of a larger team).

-I do not charge an hourly rate, but rather a fair amount based on amount of work and exclusive commitment required within a span of time (typically per week).
 {% endcapture %}

 {% capture third %}